niphr/csstyle/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 2 notes
+0 errors | 0 warnings | 1 notes

-The 2 NOTEs are:
+The 1 NOTEs are:

 1. "New submission" - Standard for new CRAN submissions

-2. Possibly misspelled words in DESCRIPTION: CSIDS (2:37, 15:81), ggplot (16:14)

-These are not misspelled words.

 ## Downstream dependencies

 None currently.
 This is a new submission to CRAN.

 ## Additional notes

+We have now put ggplot2 and CSIDS in quotation marks as requested.
+We do not have reference about the methods used here.